outdreamer/build-a-cure/docs/ml/python_study_guide.md

 			- avoid shared state completely by re-entrancy (code can be safely interrupted and resumed as threads have their own local state)
 			- share immutable objects whose state cant be changed after creation so only read-only data is shared
 			- synchronization mechanisms can be used when state has to be shared, mechanisms like mutual exclusion (ensuring only one thread accesses data at a time using locks or mutexes) and atomic operations (using operations that are indivisible ensuring that shared data is consistent) though synchronization can lead to deadlocks and negatively impact performance bc it requires acquiring/releasing locks
+			- A deadlock occurs in multithreaded applications when two or more threads are waiting for each other to release resources, causing all of them to be stuck indefinitely

 	- passed by value/reference:
 		- mutable structures are passed by reference, immutable structures are passed by value